 As founder and director of the Cedar Ridge Writers Series, she hosts one-day workshops featuring guest instructors and speakers world-wide.
-Formerly an associate editor with Tiferet Journal, she is currently the columnist for the Proximity TRUE blog.
-Since 2011, Ryder has been a core committee member with the Nantucket Book Festival in Nantucket, MA.
+Ryder was an associate editor with Brevity: A Concise Journal of Literary Nonfiction, Tiferet Journal, and Proximity Magazine.
+She is a committee member with the Nantucket Book Festival, in Nantucket, MA.

-An avid, seat-of-the-pants, self-taught gardener, Ryder chairs the Garden History and Design committee for the Somerset Hills Garden Club.
-Her thirty-acre hay farm and gardens are listed with The Archives of the American Gardens of the Smithsonian Gardens in Washington, D.C.,which is dedicated to preserving and documenting unique and important gardens and landscape architecture throughout the United States.
+Her thirty-acre hay farm and 18th century home and gardens are listed with The Archives of the American Gardens of the Smithsonian Gardens in Washington, D.C.,which is dedicated to preserving and documenting unique and important gardens and landscape architecture throughout the United States.

-Ryder is an active member of the National Society of Colonial Dames in the State of New Jersey and a Mayflower descendant.
+Ryder interest in American history is deep.She is a member of the National Society of Colonial Dames in the State of New Jersey and a Mayflower descendant.
 In 1998, she was a founding member of the Board of Directors for the Jacobus Vanderveer House in Bedminster, New Jersey, a meeting place for General George Washington and General Henry Knox during the Revolutionary War.
-The house is now listed as a historical and national landmark.
+The house is now listed as a historical and national landmark and museum.

 You can listen to the story of her farm , Cedar Ridge, once owned by her Grandparents, and where she grew up and moved back to with her husband and daughter in 1995, as told to Jennifer Jewell, host of NPR’s Cultivating Place, a weekly gardening radio broadcast.